BenjaminHamon/JobOrchestra/documentation/architecture.md

 Depending on the nature of the jobs the worker executes, a worker may support one or many executors.
 For example, some workers can run jobs with intensive resource or which do not support concurrent executions, while others can be dedicated to lightweight jobs which delegates to another system or watches over some remote process.

 The executor implements a basic flow for a job execution.
-Depending on the use case, it can be appropriate to extend the executor capabilities or instead to define the logic in the job commands themselves.
+Depending on the use case, it can be appropriate to have a custom executor or to delegate the logic to the job itself, through its definition and possible commands which are executed.